 A PDF copy of your approved thesis.
-This must be a single file that includes the departmental title and signature pages as the first two pages. (use our thesis title page generator to quickly download) IMPORTANT: Do not include a signature page with authentic signatures in your full-text thesis document.
+This must be a single file that includes the departmental title pages as the first two pages. (use our thesis title page generator to quickly download) IMPORTANT: Do not include a signature page with authentic signatures in your full-text thesis document.

 Advisor and other Committee Members' Names